We explored opportunities to serve Gen M. Do they need specific products, formulas, or recipes? How to deal with halal claims?

 Call for Change

-The publication of the book Generation M: young muslims changing the world, written by Shelina Janmohamed made large corporations aware of the spending power of Gen M. We were approached to explore the opportunities to serve Gen M. Was there a need for new products, new formulas, and new recipes?
+The publication of the book Generation M: Young Muslims changing the world, written by Shelina Janmohamed, made large corporations aware of the spending power of Gen M. We were approached to explore the opportunities to serve Gen M. Was there a need for new products, new formulas, and new recipes?
 How to deal with the halal claims?

 We met people in Asia, the Middle East, and Europe to talk about their everyday life and how to live up to their faith.
 Beautiful, proud people shared their stories with us.
 The team got inspired by the diversity of stories and even so many interpretations of the best behavior.
 We unlocked the power of empathetic exploration that made them realize there is more that unites than that divides us.
 Muslim.
 Christian.
 Buddhist.
 Jewish.
 Hindu.
 Human.

 Society will only flourish when we bring everyone along.
 Stepping into the shoes of each other builds our empathy fitness.
 We made several businesses realize that there are more people to serve than the bubble they belong to.
 Is this a regenerative impact?
 Or just a positive impact?
-This is debatable, but we are happy with the impact nevertheless.
-Nurturing more respect for each other, innovating products that are fit for more lifestyles, and crafting brands with openness to the rich diversity in the world is the key to build more sustainable, human futures.
+This is debatable, but we are happy with the effect nevertheless.
+Nurturing more respect for each other, innovating products that are fit for more lifestyles, and crafting brands with openness to the rich diversity in the world is the key to building more sustainable, human futures.